 Finnegan under pressure, showed Oxley and his party the river.
 However, he led them to the wrong river.
 When Oxley realised it wasn’t the Brisbane River, he named it “Deception River”, but “North Pine” river eventually stuck because of all of the Hoop Pines that grew along the river’s banks.
 This was the 2nd ‘deception’ of Oxley in the same area.

 However, the next day together with Lieutenant Stirling they took the whaleboat and provisions for four days to explore the river they were looking for.
+It was Stirling who mapped the river (Oxley mostly gets the credit for it).
 They sailed about fifty miles (80 km) up the river and reached, what Oxley named, Termination Hill (now Wolston at Wacol).
 He mentioned the rich soil and the good timber along the river.
 They reported fresh river water up to around 18 miles (29km) from the mouth of the river.
 At 30 miles (48km) the river meandered through ‘magnificent flat country’.
 Afterwards Oxley named it, Brisbane River, in honour of the Governor of NSW Thomas Brisbane.

 Interestingly, twenty years later at Termination Hill, the spot where Oxley stopped, Dr Stephen Simpson established here the Boarder police Station where the convict road from Brisbane to Ipswich met with Brisbane River.

 Already as this stage Oxley saw the potential of the river being an excellent opportunity for settlement.
 This is what reported: